SpongebBob/tabular_automl_NNI/README.md

 # Benchmark

-We test some binary-classfiaction benchmarks which from open-resource.
+We test some binary-classfiaction benchmarks which come from public resource.

-The experiment setting is given in the `./test_config/benchmark_name/search_sapce.json` :
+The experiment setting is given in the `./benchmark/benchmark_name/search_sapce.json` :

 The baseline and the result as following: